jasonleebrown/UCE_phyluce_pipeline/README.md

 ```

-Now run the bash script- before you run it make sure you change the directories inside of the script.
+Now run the bash script "bams_loopBWA-MEM-UCE.sh"- before you run it make sure you change the directories inside of the script.

 ```bash bams_loopBWA-MEM-UCE.sh```